-MAY RIVER EXPLORATION LICENCE
+MAY RIVER EXPLORATION

 During the Quarter exploration planning work continued on EL 2527at May River.
-This tenement holds the highly prospective Iku Hill anomalies and base camp area at Hotmin.
+This tenement holds the highly prospective Iku Hill anomalies and base camp area at Hotmin, and field work is set to commence subject to funding.